 Vulvar melanoma starts on the skin of the vulva.
 A partial vulvectomy (surgery to remove the tumor and a rim of healthy tissue around it), along with lymph node removal is the usual treatment for melanoma on the vulva.
 In some cases, radiation therapy, chemotherapy, and/or immunotherapy may also be used.
 These decisions are made on a case-by-case basis.

 The cancer stage and the woman's age and personal preferences are also key.

 If the melanoma has spread outside the vulva, other treatments may be needed.
-These are discussed in Melanoma Skin Cancer.
+More on treatment of vulvar melanoma can be found in Melanoma Skin Cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.